Learn-Write-Repeat/Web-Development/wd-cp-4/Ritika_WD_NodeJsIntroductionAndAdvantages.md

 *NPM( node package manager)* consists of numerous modules with solutions to a lot many problems.
 You can easily integrate them in your application.<br>

 ***7)	Miscellaneous advantages*** –
--	Reusable code
+:cactus:	Reusable code <br>
--	Efficient performance
+:cactus:	Efficient performance <br>
--	Supported by leading companies
+:cactus:	Supported by leading companies <br>
--	Perfect for data-streaming applications
+:cactus:	Perfect for data-streaming applications <br>
--	Useful for JSON APIs based applications
+:cactus:	Useful for JSON APIs based applications <br>